zshipko/libirmin/README.md

 ## Python bindings

-Python bindings can be installed using:
+Python bindings exist in the `py` directory and can be installed using:

 ```
 $ python3 -m pip install . --user